 Conclusion:

-You can open CSV delimited data in Excel using any of these four methods.
+You can open CSV delimited data in Excel using any of these five methods.